MwangiTess/Trivia-Quiz-App/README.md

 ## Description

-The Trivia Quiz App is a web application that allows users to test their knowledge on a variety of subjects.
-It has a user-friendly interface that allows users to select a category and difficulty level before starting the quiz.
-The quiz is timed and users are awarded points for every correct answer.
-At the end of the quiz, users can view their total score and the correct answers to the questions they answered incorrectly.
+The Trivia Quiz App is a web application that  when the user first opens the app, they are taken to the home screen where they can enter their name, select a quiz category, and select a quiz difficulty level.
+Once they have entered this information, they can click on the "Start Quiz" button to begin the quiz.

+If the user has not filled out all required fields, an error message will be displayed prompting them to fill out all fields before starting the quiz.

+Once the user has started the quiz, they are presented with a series of multiple-choice questions.
+They can select their answer and then move on to the next question.
+Once they have completed all the questions, they are taken to a results screen where they can see their score and the correct answers to the questions.

+Overall, the user interface is simple and intuitive, making it easy for users to start and complete a quiz.

 ## Project Setup Instructions